Fiddle Leaf Fig

 Hours of daylight will decrease by 6.2% over the next two weeks.
 Your plants will get 9.8 total hours of daylig…

-Place it less than 3 feet from a south-facing window to keep it happy during this time of reduced sunlight intensity in Dallas, Texas ⛅.
+Place it less than 1ft from a south-facing window to ensure it receives enough light to survive during this time of reduced sunlight intensity in Dallas, Texas ⛅.

 Most potting soils come with ample nutrients which plants use to produce new growth.